basnijholt/nijho.lt/content/post/agentic-coding/index.md

 - Extra imports and unused functions

 Before merging, always ask: "Review your changes and remove all debugging artifacts and failed attempts."
+Getting to a high code coverage (approaching 100%) helps ensure no dead code remains, as long as your tests use public APIs.

 ### Why This Happens